redbadger/crux/docs/src/guide/migrate-per-operation-types.md

 The convention the examples follow:

 - **Third-party operations** get a capability prefix: `KvGet`, `KvSet`, `TimeNotifyAfter`, `TimeClear`.
-Without it, `Get` and `Set` on their own read as if they belonged to the app, and `Set` collides with a standard library type in three of the four shell languages.
+The variant name becomes the generated handler method (`kvGet`, `timeClear`), so the prefix says which capability serves it; a bare `GetValue` variant would read as if the app defined it.
 - **Your own operations** are verb-first and unprefixed: `Publish`, `Subscribe`, `IsLocationEnabled`, `GetLocation`, `FetchSecret`, `StoreSecret`, `DeleteSecret`.